-1.1 Section 15 of the Planning and Compulsory Purchase Act 2004 (as amended) requires local planning authorities to prepare and maintain a scheme to be known as their Local Development Scheme (LDS).
-This must specify which Local Development Documents (LDDs) are to be Development Plan Documents (DPDs), the subject matter and geographical area to which each DPD is to relate, and the timetable for the preparation and revision of the DPDs.
+- 1.1 Section 15 of the Planning and Compulsory Purchase Act 2004 (as amended) requires local planning authorities to prepare and maintain a scheme to be known as their Local Development Scheme (LDS).
+This must specify which Local Development Documents (LDDs) are to be Development Plan Documents (DPDs), the subject matter and geographical area to which each DPD is to relate, and the timetable for the preparation and revision of the DPDs. - 1.2 DPDs form part of a portfolio of documents that together comprise the Local Plan.
+There are three types of LDDs prepared by the Council1 that can comprise the Local Plan: - Old-style plans adopted plans pre-dating the 2004 system, such as UDPs; - Development Plan Documents (DPDs) plans that can allocate sites for development and/or set out policies that are used as the basis to determine planning applications; and - Supplementary Planning Documents (SPDs) plans that supplement the policies in an old-style plan or an adopted DPD. - 1.3 Adopted DPDs and 'saved' policies from old-style plans together comprise the statutory Development Plan.

-1.2 It was formerly a requirement for authorities to submit their LDS to the Secretary of State but this requirement was removed as a result of the Localism Act 2011.

-1.3 DPDs form part of a portfolio of documents that together comprise the Local Plan.
-The Local Plan was formerly known as the Local Development Framework (LDF), although this term is not referred to in the legislation.
-There are three types of LDDs prepared by the Council that can comprise the Local Plan:

-- Old-style plans adopted plans pre-dating the 2004 system, such as UDPs; - Development Plan Documents (DPDs) plans that can allocate sites for development and/or set out policies that are used as the basis to determine planning applications; and - Supplementary Planning Documents (SPDs) plans that supplement the policies in an old-style plan or an adopted DPD.

-1.4 Adopted DPDs and 'saved' policies from old-style plans together comprise the statutory Development Plan.
 When making decisions on planning applications and for certain other functions, the Council (and planning inspectors or the Secretary of State when applications go to appeal or are called in) have to make determinations in accordance with the development plan unless material considerations indicate otherwise.
-Statutory development plans are therefore very important plans, which have to be carefully prepared, subjected to public scrutiny, and examined by independent Planning Inspectors, before they can be adopted.

-1.5 The intention is that over time, the old-style UDPs and other similar plans will be replaced with new DPDs.
+Statutory development plans are therefore very important plans, which have to be carefully prepared, subjected to public scrutiny, and examined by independent Planning Inspectors, before they can be adopted. - 1.4 The intention was that over time, the old-style UDPs and other similar plans would be replaced with new DPDs.
 These have tended to include a Core Strategy, which provides an overall 'spatial strategy' and broad strategic policies for the area, and a Site Allocation Document, which identifies specific sites and areas for development.
 Planning authorities can also prepare Area Action Plans (AAPs) for particular areas where major change or regeneration is expected to take place.
-Over recent years Government has encouraged a move towards areas having fewer plans, with one plan fulfilling a variety of roles, but now it appears there is an allowance for flexibility as to what plans are produced, so long as each authority is moving towards having 'a' Local Plan that is up-to-date.

-1.6 As well as the LDS, the Council also has to have a Statement of Community Involvement (SCI), a plan that sets out how the Council will involve local communities in the planning process.
+Over recent years Government has encouraged a move towards areas having fewer plans, with one plan fulfilling a variety of roles, but now it appears there is an allowance for flexibility as to what plans are produced, so long as each authority is moving towards having 'a' Local Plan that is up-to-date. - 1.5 As well as the LDS, the Council also has to have a Statement of Community Involvement (SCI), a plan that sets out how the Council will involve local communities in the planning process.
 The Council also has to produce an Authority's Monitoring

-&lt;sup>1 Neighbourhood Plans, prepared by local communities under the Localism Act 2011 can also become part of the Local Plan; see https://www.rtpi.org.uk/planning-advice/neighbourhood-planning/ There are no neighbourhood plans in Walsall at present.
+1 Neighbourhood Plans, prepared by local communities under the Localism Act 2011 can also become part of the Local Plan; There are no neighbourhood plans in Walsall at present.